TortugaGris/url-shortener/docs/doc.md

 Due to time constraints, not all potential errors from the backend (e.g., Firestore read/write failures, API validation errors) could be fully handled and communicated to the frontend.
 This limited the robustness of the error feedback provided to users.
+### Time Constraints
+The project was developed within a limited timeframe, which restricted the ability to implement advanced features (e.g., custom URLs, detailed analytics) and fully optimize error handling.